 Mollies are live-bearing fish easily identified by their bright colors and long, flowing fins.
 The most common Molly is the black Molly (Dalmatian Molly), which features a striking black body with white markings on its fins and tail.

-Other varieties of mollies come in various colors, such as red, orange, yellow, and even blue.
-They all have a similar body shape with an oval-shaped head, long dorsal fin, and flowing tail fin.
+Other varieties of mollies come in various colors, such as red, orange, yellow, and even blue. all types of mollies have a similar body shape with an oval-shaped head, long dorsal fin, and flowing tail fin.

 In addition to the colors and fins, mollies can also be identified by their peaceful nature.
 These fish tend to coexist peacefully with other species in the tank and will not bother any other inhabitants.